mbender74/ti.imageviewextension-ios/README.md

 * `animated ` - BOOL true/false (the image is faded in when true when the imageView appears, as example when tableView row / listView item / scrollView childview will be visible in scrolling!
 When the imageView is no longer visible and "animateOnce" is false, the imageView will fadein on reappering again!)
 * `animateOnce ` - BOOL true/false (the image is faded in when animated is true, but only on the first appearing - as example when image is in a scrollable view)

-* `calcMinMax ` - BOOL true/false (the will be resized to the max given dimensions, by maintaining the given image aspect ration)
+* `calcMinMax ` - BOOL true/false (the will be resized to the max given dimensions, by maintaining the given image aspect ratio)
 * `maxHeight ` - INTEGER (the will be resized to the max given dimension when "calcMinMax" is true)
 * `maxWidth ` - INTEGER (the will be resized to the max given dimension when "calcMinMax" is true)
 * `noTransparency ` - BOOL true/false (the image will be rendered without transparency, transparency of image will be removed internally)